Learning Unmasking Policies for Diffusion Language Models: Experiments

 \section{Experiments}

-We begin our experiments by verifying that the learned policies match the performance of confidence-based heuristics (\Cref{sec:exp-bl32}).
-We then highlight the potential of RL-based sampling to outperform heuristics in the more general setting without semi-AR decoding (\Cref{sec:exp-bl256}), and examine the transferability of our RL policies across models, datasets, and generation lengths (\Cref{sec:exp-transfer}).
-Finally, we explore different ways to instantiate the MDP and analyze their effects on downstream performance (\Cref{sec:exp-ablate}).
+We begin by verifying that the learned policies match the performance of confidence-based heuristics (\Cref{sec:exp-bl32}).
+We then highlight the potential of RL sampling to outperform heuristics in the full-diffusion setting (\Cref{sec:exp-bl256}), and examine the transferability of RL policies across models, datasets, and generation lengths (\Cref{sec:exp-transfer}).
+Next, we explore different ways to instantiate the MDP and analyze their effects on performance (\Cref{sec:exp-ablate}).
+Finally, we study the unmasking behavior of RL policies, highlighting their qualitative differences to heuristics (details in Appendix~\ref{sec:app-qual-analysis}).